-- 1. Do one of the following: - From the top menu, select Play > Enable Sound Scrubbing. - Right-click in the frame bar of the Timeline view and select Play > Enable Sound Scrubbing. - ▶ In the Playback toolbar, enable the Sound Scrubbing ◀S button.
+- 1. Do one of the following: - From the top menu, select Play > Enable Sound Scrubbing. - Right-click in the frame bar of the Timeline view and select Play > Enable Sound Scrubbing.

 2. At the top of the Timeline view, drag the red playhead to hear the sound at each frame.